jhpyle/docassemble/_docs/modifiers.md

 # <a name="id"></a>Tag a block with a unique id

 In some situations, you may need to tag a block in your interview with a unique ID.
-You can use the `id` directive to do so.
+You can use the `id` specifier to do so.

 {% highlight yaml %}
 ---